KGausel/Humio-parsers/HAProxy/readme.md

 # HAProxy Parser

 This parser works for HAProxy, tested with documentation examples and a HAProxy instance running version 2.1

 There might be missing types, and if you have customized the logs in any way this may not work.

+# Important

+You have to change the timezone in the `parseTimestamp` line unless you are logging in UTC

 # Tests
 ```